KrissRlvvnt/STEPPER-VST/README.md

 - Customizable MIDI key mapping so users can assign foot triggers according to their preferences

-**Note:** The standalone app is just for trying out and won’t work with a MIDI keyboard (howerver after clicking any piano key with your mouse once, you can use it with the **"A" and "S" keys** of your keyboard).
+**Note:** The standalone app is just for trying out and won’t work with a MIDI keyboard (however after clicking any piano key with your mouse once, you can use it with the **"A" and "S" keys** of your keyboard).
 If you want to use Stepper to its **full potential**, please use the plug-in within the context of your DAW.